onetoneisme/blackjack/units_refactored/CF for developers/Intermediate/008_12 Factor Apps (basic)/07_Factor_6_Processes.md

 }
 ```

 `SecuredResource` provides two endpoints:`'/admin'` can be accessed only by `ADMIN` and `'/user'` can be accessed by `ADMIN` and `USER`.

 Build and push your project:

 ```
 $ mvn clean build
 $ cf push
 ```

 Now, try accessing the secured endpoints (`http://workshop-12f-stock.cfapps.io/secured/admin` and `http://workshop-12f-stock.cfapps.io/secured/user`).
 Make sure that you are not allowed to access `'/admin'` with `'user'`.
 Once you are logged in, restart the application:

 ```
 $ cf restart workshop-12f-stock
 ```

 and check that you have to login again.
 Make sure that you close and open your browser.
 Some of them can cache basic authentication credentials.

 #### Part 2

-Now let's implement a user session, using a stateless process.
+Let's implement a user session, using a stateless process.
 We will use Redis to hold the session.

 Add the corresponding dependency to `pom.xml`:

 ```
         <dependency>
             <groupId>org.springframework.session</groupId>